freeradical13/freeradical13.github.io/index.md

 [Branches][] are stem-like appendages that grow from the stem and hold leaves to the light and transport water and nutrients between the roots and leaves.

 Plant [leaves][] are organs that project from branches and perform photosynthesis.
-The lower epidermis of leaves includes [stomata][] (singular stoma) which are openings that allow diffusion of Carbon Dioxide, Oxygen, and water vapor.
+The lower epidermis of leaves includes [stomata][] (singular stoma) which are openings that allow diffusion of Carbon Dioxide, Oxygen, and water vapor into the cell.
+The arrangement of leaves on a stem is called [phyllotaxy][].

 [Guard cells][] open stomata during the day to allow in Carbon Dioxide for photosynthesis and close at night to limit transpiration which is the process of water evaporation in plants.
 Water in a leaf exerts pressure called [turgor pressure][] causing the swelling or clamping down of the stomata to regulate their size.
 The guard cell includes blue-light receptors which open Potassium ion channels when exposed to blue-light in the day and let in Potassium ions and thus water flows into the guard cells to follow its osmotic gradient.
-Transpiration creates negative pressure which drives additional water uptake and movement (through water cohesion) through the vascular system.
-Areas with a lot of nutrients create an osmotic pressure for water to enter and thus allow for the "long-range" diffusion of nutrients.

 Plants have undifferentiated tissues called [meristems][] which contain cells that can divide, allowing for unlimited growth to increase the height of the plant through [apical meristems][] ([primary growth][]) or the girth of the trunk through lateral meristems ([secondary growth][]).

+Everything in cytosol in all the cells and the plasmodesmata is called the [symplast][].
+Everything that's living in the cell, including the plasma membrane, is called the [protoplast][] which is a superset of the symplast.
+Everything external to the cell membranes is called the [apoplast][].

 Covering the epidermis, plants have a [cuticle][] which is made of wax and other polymers to prevent excessive water loss.